Glen Smith

 Community Development Intern.
 Third Sector International,Lebrija, Spain.
 Organic farming project.

-I am investigating the resilience of Ireland's coastal and marine areas in the context of climate change.
+Previously I researched the resilience of Ireland's coastal and marine areas in the context of climate change.
 This involves the various iterations of 'resilience' and how different communities respond - or do not - to the challenges.
 This includes the policies and regulations at different scales to support their actions, and where these might be improved.

 I am primarily interested in ways that positive steps can be taken in difficult circumstances.
 And how existing (informal) governance structures in communities might subsume some of the responsibilities.